 Our waitress was attentive and knowledgeable about the menu.
 None of us had ever eaten Duck Fat Fries and she heartily recommended we try them.
 We’re so happy we did because they were quite amazing.
 We ordered them well done and they were crispy perfection!
 For anyone wondering about using duck fat you should know that it’s a very versatile fat with a high smoke point.
 It’s low in saturated fat (20% less than butter) and high in unsaturated fat, making it one of the healthiest animal fats you can eat.
 See below for Guy Fieri’s Recipe and try them yourself.

+And what better way to wash down all that good food but to enjoy it with a glass of Malbec?
 We chose the Trivento Amado Sur - a deep red wine with violet hues.
 Aromas of strawberries and red cherries intertwined with hints of clove and vanilla.
 The lush red berry flavor gives way to velvety tannins and a pleasant, persistent finish.
 Are you impressed with my knowledge of wine?
 Ha, I learned all that from wine.com where you can order a bottle for about $15.
 All I know is it went down real smooth and Cheryl and I left with a buzz on!

 We’ll definitely return to try some of the other unique dishes they offer.
 And by the way, from June 1-14 this restaurant is participating in the Savor Sarasota Restaurant Week event so you can enjoy a 3-course meal for about $15/person for lunch & $29/person for dinner – a great value.
-Dessert was at Kathy’s place where she’d organized a luscious birthday cake to surprise our birthday girl Hollie.
-A very nice way to cap the evening, another successful Great Escape.

 Guy Fieri’s Recipe for Duck Fat Fries